mackenziesimes/digital-writing-folio/README.md

 The jury immediately gave a guilty verdict.
 Why?

-1. Answer that the woman wasn't watching the door.
+1. Answer that "the woman wasn't watching the door."
+Go to N.
-2.
+2. Leave the page blank.
+Go to O.

 N.

 O.

 P.

+Q.